Txnn3r/Txnn3r.github.io/_posts/2023-04-27-SpaceHeroesCTF.md

 I searched through the rest of the streams and also attempted to search the file for the string `shctf{` to see if the flag was in there, but had no luck.

-After some thinking I decided to check if we were also able to access the server shown in the TCP stream, using the ip `165.227.210.30` and port `16306` we were successfully able connect to the server and recieved the following screen!
+After some thinking I decided to check if we were also able to access the server shown in the TCP stream, using the ip `165.227.210.30` and port `16306` we were successfully able connect to the server and received the following screen!

 ![image](https://user-images.githubusercontent.com/101006959/235035977-e84e59ef-2e07-495d-af1a-cbad161d8543.png)

-I originally copy pasted the exact data seen in the TCP stream as seen above, however after the 3rd line of input, the server just closed the connection and I was unable to recieve any type of shell.
+I originally copy pasted the exact data seen in the TCP stream as seen above, however after the 3rd line of input, the server just closed the connection and I was unable to receive any type of shell.

 This confused me a little until I eventually looked at the data closer in wireshark.
 Some of the bytes that were being sent to the server were unable to be properly represented in ASCII and therefor were just being represented by `.` which is why I was unable to get a shell